alley28/dfa2018/getnewpassword.md

 17. Under the `If no items are found` section.
 Select the `Continue the flow and issue a 204: no content status code` options.
 18. Immediately to the right of the IBM Cloudant operation, click on the `+` icon and add a `JSON Parser` operation.
 You can find this operation under the `Toolbox` heading.
 We will use this operation to parse the JSON object stored in the Cloudant Database.
 19. Select the `JSON Input` to parse by clicking on the text box and clicking the "hamburger" icon.
 From the `Available Inputs`, select the `IBM Cloudant/Retrieve documents` dropdown and select the `Document Data` object.
-20. Under the `Output Schema` section.
+20. Click the twisty arrow to reveal the `Output Schema` section.
 Enter in the following sample JSON snippet:
 ```
 {
  "password": "somepassword"